-Patton, a Republican, was the representative for Pennsylvania's 21st congressional district from 1911 to 1915.
+Patton was the representative for Pennsylvania’s 21st congressional district and was a Republican.
+He served from 1911 to 1915.

 From Apr 1911 to Mar 1915, Patton missed 223 of 542 roll call votes, which is 41.1%.
 This is worse than the median of 32.2% among the lifetime records of representatives serving in Mar 1915.
 The chart below reports missed votes over time.